vechain/vechain-docs/how-to-run-a-node/how-to-run-a-thor-solo-node.md

 ---
 description: >-
-  A thor solo node is a VeChainThor blockchain node running in a sandbox development mode.
+  A thor solo node is a VeChainThor blockchain node running in a sandbox, particularly useful for developers who might need to wait for a specific condition to be met, that in a living environment would for example take too much time, or be too expensive, even in a testnet environment since the tokens are scarse and not easy to get in large amounts.
+Solo comes with some pre-funded accounts and can start without the need to download any older block.
 ---

 # Running a Thor Solo Node: Your Gateway to VeChainThor Development